-Our Gender Equality Plan (GEP) has helped us structure our approach towards being more gender inclusive.
+Our Gender Equality Plan has helped us structure our approach towards being more gender inclusive.
 It has furthermore made it possible to focus on introducing an intersectional lens to any issue we work on.
 Having a thorough GEP has allowed us to pinpoint weaknesses in our internal processes and address them accordingly.

-While creating this GEP, we have consulted our partners, looked over the practices of other experienced organisations and relied on the recommendations and guidance set by the European Institute on Gender Equality.2 When identifying the objectives and measures we decided to base our GEP on, we looked over several considerations:3
+While creating this GEP, we have consulted our partners, looked over the practices of other experienced organisations and relied on the recommendations and guidance set by the European Institute on Gender Equality.
+When identifying the objectives and measures we decided to base our GEP on, we looked over several considerations:

-- Location being located in Bulgaria and Eastern Europe, we considered the cultural prejudice and stereotypes relevant to our region that could influence the access of women to research opportunities, as well as common work-based hardships individuals face based on their gender, sexuality, ethnicity and other marginalised identities. - Economical background we considered the relevant economic background and how it would influence gender-inclusion policies, for example whether unpaid internships would dissuade economically marginalised groups from applying, whether our family leave policies influence employment and family decisions of our staff, etc.
+- Location being located in Bulgaria and Eastern Europe, we considered the cultural prejudice and stereotypes relevant to our region that could influence the access of women to research opportunities, as well as common work-based hardships individuals face based on their gender, sexuality, ethnicity and other marginalised identities. - Economical background we considered the relevant economic background and how it would influence gender-inclusion policies, for example whether unpaid internships would dissuade economically marginalised groups from applying, whether our family leave policies influence employment and family decisions of our staff, etc. - Policies we considered the relevant EU-wide, national, sectoral and organisational policies that were already in place and influenced the status quo of our organisation. - History we analysed the historical development of our organisation and how this may influence or even limit our understanding and openness to change in accordance with the goal of achieving a more inclusive and diverse environment. - Leadership and governance we recognised the strong influence our organisation's approach to leadership and internal structure could have on the work atmosphere and openness to diversity, our organisation works on a non-hierarchical basis and this helps us achieve a friendly and accepting atmosphere among workers and cultivates more trust towards our founders and executive director, which in turn creates accountability and reliance. - Organisational culture we analysed our organisational culture in order to ensure we would be aware if there were any policies or measures that could cause resistance and how to present these changes to our workers in a way that would be understood and well-accepted.